Tutorial

 --fragment-stdd 50 \ #set standard deviation of fragment size

-(mate read pairs into a single file) and --sequencing-type
+--join-paired-ends (mate read pairs into a single file) and --sequencing-type (single-end, paired-end)

 options.
 Along with the simulation output, a file with read counts per chromosome will be produced.
 In the previous